top of page

 • Use job ads and interviews to highlight culture and purpose, not just job tasks and benefits.

-This generation is ambitious and they expect to see a career path, not just a job description.
+According to LinkedIn’s Workforce Confidence Index, nearly 40% of Gen Z employees are willing to quit if they do not see opportunities to learn and grow.
+This generation is ambitious, and they expect to see a career path, not just a job description.
 Silent resignations or abrupt exits often happen when employees feel stuck without guidance.

 👉 What employers can do: